Striking French workers disrupt flights, schools

 “In particular, we want to force the government to make good on its promise regarding our spending power.”

-Strike notices were lodged in schools, hospitals, airports and government ministries over plans to axe 120,000 jobs, freeze pay and reduce sick leave compensation.
+Strike notices were lodged in schools, hospitals, airports and government ministries over plans to ax 120,000 jobs, freeze pay and reduce sick leave compensation.

 “BLOODY MESS”